-- ▶ General anesthesia: You will be completely asleep and unaware of your surgery.
+- General anesthesia: You will be completely asleep and unaware of your surgery.
 A tube will be placed in your mouth to protect your airway and support your lungs.
-It will be removed before you are fully awake. - ▶ Spinal anesthesia: A local anesthetic will be injected next to the nerves in your back.
+It will be removed before you are fully awake. - ➤ Spinal anesthesia: A local anesthetic will be injected next to the nerves in your back.
 You will lose sensation and not be able to move from the waist down.
 After your procedure, your sensation and movement will quickly return.

-In Pre-Op, you will also wash your hip a second time with antibacterial soap.
-If necessary, excess hair will be removed from your hip area.
+In Pre-Op, you will also wash your knee a second time with antibacterial soap.
+If necessary, excess hair will be removed from your knee area.
 A nurse will start an intravenous line (IV) to provide you with fluids during surgery and gives any medications your surgeon ordered.

 Your surgeon may order a peripheral nerve block to help control your pain after surgery.
-Nerve blocks reduce the need for opioids as part of your pain management plan.
+It will be in place for up to three days to help reduce the need for opioids as part of your pain management plan.